EugeneCarbado/100DaysOfCodeJournel/journal/round-1-log.md

 * Progress today - Today I worked on the structure of the header section using css grid.
 * Challenges you faced - Centering the title so it sits on the middle of the page
 * Tasks for tomorrow - Finish the hero section.

+## Day 87

+* Project you are working on - Udacity front end nano degree (blog project).
+* Progress today - Tried to sort out the layout responsiveness as I have noticed it is not resizing well and the text keeps squeezing together.
+* Challenges you faced - Resizing issues
+* Tasks for tomorrow - Start with a mobile first design.